cityofships/azimuth-config/docs/configuration/04-target-cloud/02-openstack-manila.md

 ## Storage network automation

 In order to access a Manila share, platforms need to be able to route to the storage service that is providing the share.
-This often requires an additional network to be connected to the machines that make up a platform.
+This often requires an additional network to be attached to the machines that make up a platform.

 Azimuth has the ability to detect and attach an additional network that is used for connecting